 Corporate social responsibility is something most businesses embrace once they are in a comfortable enough position to worry about more than survival.
-At ThoughtWorks it’s been baked into the business from the beginning.
+At ThoughtWorks, it’s been baked into the business from the beginning.
 Singham built his company on three pillars: sustainable business, software excellence and social justice.
-The company’s staff have developed innovative software that has been open sourced.
+The company’s staff have developed innovative software that has been open-sourced.
 Since 2009, ThoughtWorks has devoted significant resources to its ‘Social Impact Program’.
 This has seen it provide tech solutions including mobile content delivery sites, mobile data collection, software engineering services and even an SMS-based fertility planner for organisations such as Democracy Now, Human Network International, Grameen Foundation and the Institute for Reproductive Health.

 ThoughtWorks is not a typical company, or even a typical funky and progressive tech company.
 Before applying for a position, consider whether you’ll be happy in a workplace that revolves around the following “cultural characteristics”:

 Characteristically, ThoughtWorks has a unique recruitment and induction process.
-It welcomes applications from graduates from all disciplines, as well people looking to switch careers, as long as they love both technology and learning.
+It welcomes applications from graduates from all disciplines, as well as people looking to switch careers, as long as they love both technology and learning.
 The process starts by checking out the company’s job site and applying for any relevant grad positions advertised.
 You’ll then have a chat with a company recruiter who will grill you about “your background, interests, passions, fears and everything else”.
 If that goes well and you’re applying for a technical role, you’ll be asked to complete a technical assignment.
 The final stage is face-to-face interviews “with a broad group of people” and some assessments at the closest ThoughtWork’s office.

 Much of ThoughtWorks’ work gets done in India and new hires are sent to ThoughtWorks University in Pune.
 There they “spend five weeks with ThoughtWorkers from around the world, discovering our values, practices and principles, and hearing all the best stories”.
 They also “learn how to build working software from week one” and are set up with “a readymade global network of friends and mentors”.

 Grad salaries are around the average but there are some noteworthy benefits.
 On top of their initial five weeks of paid training in India, staff receive $2000 and two days off each year to improve their skill set.
-There are book, phone and internet allowances that add up to hundreds of dollars each year.
+There are a book, phone and internet allowances that add up to hundreds of dollars each year.

 Offices have plenty of snacks and drinks and you should be shouted lunch on Fridays.
 Plus, there are plentiful opportunities for interstate and international postings.

 ThoughtWorks has a flat structure and it’s not a place where ruthless personal ambition is rewarded.
-It’s easy to move sideways into different roles and expand your skill set.
+It’s easy to move sideways into different roles and expand your skillset.
 However, working out how to move upwards is more complicated.
 You’ll need to balance being driven with not being a jerk if you wish to advance.